Fear Tuesday the 13th? Learn Spanish Instead!

 Take the risk.
 Learn something new.
 In Spanish.
 For free.

-Join us on Friday 13th?
+Join us on Tuesday, the13th?

-So why not join us for our FREE Spanish Lesson on Friday the 13th, and let’s laugh together at how ridiculous and delightful the world of superstitions can be?
+So why not join us for our FREE Spanish Lesson on Tuesday the 13th, and let’s laugh together at how ridiculous and delightful the world of superstitions can be?

 We’ll explore the dark magic of learning Spanish phrases tied to bad luck, like “no tientes a tu suerte” (don’t push you luck) and “cruzar los dedos” (crossing fingers), which we can all agree is practically a universal superstition.